-- Not by North Carolina law.
+Not by North Carolina law.
 However, as a recipient of federal funding, public schools are required by federal law to provide them in certain (but not all) cases.
 Contact your local public school board of education to see what federally funded "special needs" services are being made available locally to non-public school students.
-Refer to the US Department of Education publication which discusses these requirements in more detail.
+Refer to the US Department of Education for more details on these requirements.

 If the test was administered near the end of the most recently completed school year in a legal non-public school; if the parent/guardian or a relative did not administer or score the nationally standardized achievement test; and, if there are no other credibility factors involved, the public school principal will usually accept these non-public school test results without requiring additional testing of the student.

 Q: When enrolling my home schooled student in a conventional high school, will he/she be eligible for valedictorian/salutatorian qualification consideration?

 Each school (public and non-public) establishes its own policies about this matter.
 Most schools require that the student be enrolled in that conventional school continuously for at least the last three or more consecutive semesters prior to high school graduation.